 Dr. McNamara holds a PhD in the Psychology of Education from Simon Fraser University and an MA in Learning Sciences from Northwestern University.
 After years of exploring the role of cognition, learning, motivation, and technology, she has turned her attention to recess - specifically, the cumulative impact daily recess has on children's developmental health trajectories and academic success.

-She is the founder and director of The Recess Project, a collaborative among various departments at Brock University, United Way St. Catharines & District, YMCA of Niagara, and the District School Board of Niagara.
+She is the founder and director of The Recess Project, a collaborative among various departments at Brock University, Canadian Tire Jumpstart Foundation, YMCA of Niagara, and the District School Board of Niagara.
 The goal of the project is to support children's learning by transforming recess into opportunities for inclusion, physical activity, and positive socialization skills.